How to Insulate a Crawl Space

-Stapling fiberglass batts between joists to the underside of your home's floor presents a number of problems.
+Stapling fiberglass batts between joists to the underside of your home's floor presents several problems.
 While this method does work in the very short term, moisture eventually builds in the crawl space and grows on this highly porous surface.
 Moisture-laden fiberglass becomes heavier and begins to sag and fall.
 Adding fiberglass batts to open floor joists is an outdated method that is not just ineffective but regressive, as well.